-Minus the Bear perform at Heaven in London
+Minus the Bear at Heaven

 Before their gigs at V Festival and Hyland Parks on the 18th and 19th August, the rock band Minus the Bear (named after the 70s show BJ and the Bear– I’ll leave the pun to you) played at the nightclub and popular venue Heaven.